Liz Ergle has one major rule for her kids: In this family, we tell the truth.

-So instead of “you’re such a great violin player” when the child hasn’t hit a single correct note, try: “You have been practicing so hard.
+So instead of “You’re such a great violin player!” when the child hasn’t hit a single correct note, try: “You have been practicing so hard.
 I can tell you’ve put so much work into this.
 I hope you’re proud of yourself for how hard you’ve been practicing.”

-This approach helps build the child’s self-esteem from within, so that self-worth isn’t based on accomplishments that will come and go.
+This approach helps build the child’s self-esteem from within so that self-worth isn’t based on accomplishments that will come and go.

 3. Lies about stuff that’s difficult to talk about

-Maybe your child is asking hard questions about life and death.
+Children sometimes ask hard questions about life and death.